USS Beaufort (ATS-2): Losing her tows in a storm

-The Beaufort Hull Technician divers, noticed a crack in the hull; it was a gap between four inches to twelve inches, and compartments were flooded, which added additional weight.
-The bow of the Pendelton was protruding approximately twenty feet up toward the sky.
+The Beaufort hull technician divers noticed a crack in the hull; it was a gap between four inches to twelve inches, and compartments were flooded, which added additional weight.
+The bow of the Pendleton was protruding approximately twenty feet up toward the sky.
 Additional ships were dispatched to the scene to assist in pulling the ship off the reef.
 During the same time, China sent a message stating it owned the island and to stop all procedures and depart the island; North Vietnam also stated it owned the coral reef and to make haste out of the area or it would send a warship to engage the Navy ships, both dispatches were taken seriously, however, no county was taking another operational naval vessel.
 All towing attempts failed, and a typhoon was closing in on the area.
-The 'Beaufort' made on final attempt.
+The Beaufort made on final attempt.
 Another ship rammed the starboard side of the Beaufort, nearly crushing a sailor, as the I-beam of the other ship crushed-in the side of the Beaufort.
 The ship was hit so hard, the mast began to shake violently, and the men on the bridge were on the deck waiting for it to crash.
-The 'Beaufort' removed all men from the Pendelton, and loaded divers into a "Mike Boat" (LCM), landing craft.
-The divers took dive equipment, and demolitions to the 'Pendleton', and set charges to the hull.
+Beaufort removed all men from the Pendleton and loaded divers into a "Mike Boat" (LCM), landing craft.
+The divers took dive equipment, and demolitions to the Pendleton, and set charges to the hull.
 After retreating approximately 1,000 yards, the charges exploded, and the ship was there "for the duration".
 It was used as a Radar Beacon for aircraft.
-The 'Beaufort' Hull Technicians shored its bulkhead with wood and steel, until it could get back to port for major repairs.
+Beaufort's hull technicians shored its bulkhead with wood and steel until it could get back to port for major repairs.